 The bond issue consists of serial and capital appreciation bonds.
-These bonds are not subject to early redemption.
+The capital appreciation bonds are not subject to early redemption.
+The serial bonds were refunded in 2015.

-The capital appreciation bonds mature December 1, 2015 and 2016.
+The capital appreciation bonds matured December 1, 2015 and 2016.
 These bonds were purchased at a substantial discount at the time of issuance.
 At maturity all compounded interest is paid and the bond holder receives the face value of the bond.
 As the value of the bond increases, the accretion is reflected as principal liability.
-The maturity amount of the bonds is \$1,265,000.
+The maturity amount of the bonds was \$1,265,000.